data-6-berkeley/su21/syllabus.md

 From the course catalog: This course is an introduction to computational thinking and quantitative reasoning, designed to prepare students for further coursework in data science, computer science, and statistics (in particular, Foundations of Data Science, Data C8).
 This course emphasizes the use of computation to gain insight about quantitative problems with real data from the social sciences.

-Data 94 uses the Python language to teach computation.
+Data 6 uses the Python language to teach computation.
 It also uses the Jupyter Notebook environment, which makes it easy to get started with programming without needing to use a text editor and terminal and is very popular in data science applications.

-This class serves a different purposes than several other classes that may sound similar.
+This class serves a different purpose than several other classes that may sound similar.
 Specifically:

 - **Data 8**: Data 94 does not cover nearly as much statistics and inference as Data 8.
 Instead, it dives deeper into Python and its applications in data science.
 After taking this class, you will be well-equipped to take Data 8 and focus on the inference.
 - **CS 10**: While CS 10 is also an introductory computing class, it focuses less on Python and data science, and more on abstract ideas in computing.
 It is a fantastic alternative to Data 94.
 - **CS 61A and CS 88**: While these courses also teach Python, they serve a slightly different purpose - namely, they are designed to introduce students to computer science, not to computing in data science.
 They cover the Python language in far greater detail than we will, but they do not cover how to work with real-world data.
 They are also substantially more fast-paced than this course.

-If you have already taken any of these courses, Data 94 is not the right course for you.
-But if you haven't -- welcome!
-You're in the right place 😎.
-What also makes Data 94 different is its small size – Data 94 will have just 30 students in Spring 2021.

 The rough topic breakdown is as follows:

-- Weeks 1-6: Python basics in the Jupyter notebook environment.
+- Weeks 1-3: Python basics in the Jupyter notebook environment.
-- Weeks 7-10: Working with real-world tabular data using `datascience` (the library used in Data 8).
+- Week 4: Working with real-world tabular data using datascience (the library used in Data 8).
-- Weeks 11-13: Data visualization.
+- Week 5: Data visualization.
-- Weeks 14-15: Probability and simulation.
+- Week 6: Probability and simulation.
 Special topics, as time permits.

 Slides and code will be posted after each lecture, and they will cover everything you are required to know for the course.
 There is no one textbook that covers the content of this course the way we intend on covering it, though we will link supplementary readings.